Best Golf Drivers For Mid Handicappers (2023 Buying Guide)

 I also found the face to be highly forgiving on off-center strikes, reducing side spin and allowing those wayward drives to routinely find the fairway.

-I could not recommend this driver more for mid handicap golfers as Ping’s reputation for crafting dynamic, well-made clubs continues with the G425 Max.
+I could not recommend this driver more for mid handicap golfers as Ping’s reputation for crafting dynamic, well-made golf clubs continues with the G425 Max.

 Callaway Mavrik Driver